timmak/arc-docs/en/aws/intro.md

 ## Early cloud computing wins

-Moving from physical servers to the cloud brough significant advances to our ability to deliver software:
+Moving from physical servers to the cloud brought significant advances to our ability to deliver software:

 - 100% utilization: only pay for what you use
 - Focus on your domain logic, free of infrastructure scaling concerns